Hybrid quantum ResNet for car classification and its hyperparameter optimization: RESULTS

 As shown in the Fig.~\ref{fig:HQNN}(a), in the classical network after ResNet34 we add three fully-connected layers.
 Each output neuron corresponds to a particular class of the classification problem, e.g., Volkswagen Golf Hatchback 1991 or Volkswagen Beetle Hatchback 2012.
 The output neuron with the largest value determines the output class.
 Since the output from the ResNet34 is composed of 512 features, the first fully-connected layer consists of 512 input neurons and a bias neuron and $n$ output features.
 The second fully-connected layer connects $n$ input neurons and a bias neuron with $nq$ output features.
 The value of $n$ and $q$ can vary, thus changing the number of weights in the classical network.
 Since the network classifies $k$ classes in the general case, the third fully-connected layer takes $nq$ neurons and a bias neuron as input and feeds $k$ neurons as output.

 In the hybrid analog as shown in Fig.~\ref{fig:HQNN}(b) we replace the second fully-connected layer with a quantum one.
 It is worth noting that the number of qubits used for the efficient operation of the model is initially unknown.
 In the quantum layer, the Hadamard transform is applied to each qubit, then the input data is encoded into the angles of rotation along the $y$-axis.
 The variational layer consists of the application of the CNOT gate and rotation along $x$, $y$, $z$-axes.
 The number of variational layers can vary.
 Accordingly, the number of weights in the hybrid network can also change.
 The measurement is made in the $X$-basis.
 For each qubit, the local expectation value of the $X$ operator is measured.
 This produces a classical output vector, suitable for additional post-processing.
 Since the optimal number of variational layers ($q$, depth of quantum circuit) and the optimal number of qubits $n$ are not known in advance, we choose these values as hyperparameters.
+A thorough analysis of the quantum circuit for $n=2$ is given in the Appendix, where three approaches are employed to measure the efficiency, trainability, and the expressivity of this quantum model.

 We use the cross-entropy as a loss function